gcgarner/IOTstack/README.md

 If a new version of a container it is simple to update it. use the  `docker-compose down` command to stop the stack

-pull the latest version from docker hub with one of the following commands
+pull the latest version from docker hub with one of the following command

 ```
-docker pull grafana/grafana:latest
-docker pull influxdb:latest
-docker pull nodered/node-red:latest
+docker-compose pull
 ```

 ## Current issue with Grafana
 As of the date of this publish the team at Grafana are working on an issue in the 6.4.X version for the ARM image.
 The compose file hard codes to version 6.3.6, when the issue is resolved the ":latest" tag can be used again in stead of ":6.3.6"